samuell-k/ITA-KAMANZI-Samuel-22RP02314/README.md

 Clone or download the project files from the provided repository.
 Install Dependencies

-Run composer install to install the necessary backend dependencies.
+Run the command composer install to set up the necessary backend dependencies.
 Configure Environment File

-Copy the .env.example file to .env and configure the database connection settings.
+Copy the .env.example file to .env and configure your database connection settings.
 Generate Application Key

-Execute the command php artisan key:generate to generate the application’s encryption key.
+Execute php artisan key:generate to generate the Laravel application encryption key.
 Run Migrations and Seed Data

-Run php artisan migrate to create database tables and php artisan db:seed to populate the database with default values.
+Use php artisan migrate to create the database tables and php artisan db:seed to populate them with default values.
 Start the Development Server

-Launch the application using php artisan serve to run the server locally.
+Run php artisan serve to start the server and access the application locally.
 Frontend Setup
 Install Node.js Dependencies

-Run npm install to install required frontend packages.
+Run npm install to install the necessary frontend packages.
 Compile Frontend Assets

-Run npm run dev to compile and optimize frontend CSS and JavaScript files.
+Use npm run dev to compile and optimize frontend CSS and JavaScript files.
 API Documentation
 The API can be tested using Postman or Swagger.
-The Swagger UI will automatically generate API documentation, which can be accessed through a specific URL.
+Swagger will automatically generate API documentation, accessible through a specific URL.
 Running Tests
+Automated tests are included in the application and can be executed with the following command:

-The application includes automated tests that can be run using php artisan test to verify the correct functionality of the backend.
+php artisan test to verify the correct functionality of the backend.